TRECN/DsaQuestions2023/README.md

 "# DsaQuestion2023"

-"This repo contains all variety of DSA questions"
+"This repo contains a variety of DSA questions"

 |Topic|                                Questions|      Level|    DAY|Completed|
 |:---:|:---:|:---:|:---:|:---:|